GabrielWest2/GlangInterpreter/README.md

 # Glang Interpreter

 Glang is a custom programming language designed for fun and learning.
-This repository contains an interpreter for Glang and several example programs to demonstrate its capabilities.
+This repository contains an interpreter for Glang and a few example programs to demonstrate its capabilities.

 ## Getting Started